sathvikswaminathan/sathvikswaminathan.github.io/_posts/2025-08-12-droid-speak.md

   <img src="/assets/images/droidspeak_results.png" style="width: 100%;">
 </figure>

 The above results are for models based on the `mistral` architecture.
-DroidSpeak achieves nearly the same accuracy as full prefill computation, while also reducing time to first token (TTFT).
+DroidSpeak achieves nearly the same accuracy as full prefill computation, while also reducing the TTFT.